 All around the world, greater policy support for renewable energy and energy efficiency – the foundation of the COP21 climate agreement in Paris – is expected to dent coal demand.
 But the positive IEA outlook for coal demand through 2020 is based in part on growth in India and Southeast Asia that will more than offset structural declines in Europe and the United States.

 How significant is China’s share in global coal production and consumption?

 China’s share in global coal production is almost four times that of Saudi Arabia’s in oil output.
-China’s share in global coal consumption is more than twice that of the United States for oil.
+As noted above, China represents half of total global coal consumption, making its share of demand more than twice that of the United States for oil.
 Overall, the Chinese domestic coal market is more than three times that of all international coal trade.
 In 2011 China became the largest coal importer in the world; however, China’s coal imports make up just 5% of its total coal consumption.
-Therefore, any fluctuation in Chinese production and demand has the ability to have a large impact on global coal trade.
+Therefore, any fluctuation in Chinese production or demand has the ability to have a large impact on global coal trade.

 Supercritical (SC) and ultra-supercritical (USC) plants produce heat that drives water above the critical point where there is no difference between steam and liquid.
 This marks them as different from the traditional, subcritical plants, which run below this critical point and produce a mix of water and steam.
 Given the higher pressure and temperature involved, the efficiency of SC and USC is much greater, as much as 45% against the 33% average for existing coal-fired capacity.
 While the SC and USC plants require higher financial investments, their increased efficiency saves coal and reduces carbon emissions.